 Superlative: Kettie is one of the tallest women in the village.

-Positive: Very few persons in the country are as good as Joel.
+Positive: Very few people in the country are as good as Joel.

-Superlative: Joel is one of the best persons in the country.
+Superlative: Joel is one of the best people in the country.

 Comparative into Positive

 Comparative: Zlatan is greater than any other boy in the class.

 Positive: No other boy in the class is as great as Zlatan.